ghorbanzade/ghorbanzade.github.io/webapp/src/assets/About.md

-I am building [Touca], helping software engineers understand the true impact of their code changes on the behavior and performance of their software.
+I am building [Touca] to help software engineers find the unintended side-effects of their daily code changes on the behavior and performance of their product.

 Before Touca, I was a senior software engineer at Canon Medical Informatics building software for advanced visualization of medical images.
 Before that,